warmans/cv/CV.md

 > eventually changing my role from full-stack developer to engineering manager.
 However, despite this role change
 > I still spend the majority of my time working directly on the project - coding, debugging, designing new features, running the
 > scrum process and so on.
+> We have built out the backend of the application across many Go services leaning heavily on GRPC and Protobuf, Kubernetes, Docker,
+> Postgres and Kafka while the frontend was developed in Typescript with the Angular framework.

 Core Skills
 ------------